john-heyer/john-heyer.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our work, "Soft Query Expansion: Learned Representations of Queries Expanded by LLMs", was [accepted at ECIR](https://www.ecir2024.org/accepted-paper/)!
+Our work, [Soft Query Expansion: Learned Representations of Queries Expanded by LLMs](https://arxiv.org/abs/2402.126632), was accepted at ECIR!
 (More details after publication)